dwmkerr/tripweather/README.md

 - [ ] bug: after address or GPS (or favorite) is selected and added, clear the selection
 - [ ] bug: if can't set weather show an error icon in the weather panel

+**Needs bug fix**

+- [ ] bug: state management bug in onRemoveFavoriteLocation, also user in requirelogin
+- [ ] feat: favorite - require sign in to use

 **Nice to have**

 - [x] warnings in console when searching for location